 If you need a top headache doctor in Rockville, MD, the Pain & Arthritis Relief Center is here for you.
-Dr. Brian Paris and his fellow health professionals have helped thousands of clients who once suffered from severe and recurring headaches.
+Pain Arthritis Relief Center and his fellow health professionals have helped thousands of clients who once suffered from severe and recurring headaches.
 On average, headaches cost Americans 250 million workdays every year at a rate of $25 billion annually.
 Do not delay in seeing a doctor who can help relieve your pain.

 Headaches Can be Serious

 Nine out of ten people experience headaches at one time or another.
 Americans spend millions of dollars every year on headache pain remedies.
 Many people seek help from our clinic for relief.
 While the severity of headaches vary significantly, migraine headaches are the most serious.
 Migraine symptoms may include: